This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Bread method.
 I don’t personally use this method, but you can place a slice of bread underneath the grate to absorb the bacon grease.

-- To store: Store cooked bacon in the refrigerator for 3-4 days.
+- Store: Keep leftover bacon in the fridge for 3-4 days.

 Ways To Use Bacon

-Now that you know how to cook bacon in the air fryer, here’s how to use it.
-(Besides just eating it, of course!)
+Now that you know how to cook bacon in the air fryer, there are so many ways to use it:

-- Appetizers – Appetizer recipes like deviled eggs, jalapeno poppers, and warm ranch dip need some cooked bacon.
+- Appetizers – Appetizer recipes like deviled egg with bacon, cheesy jalapeno poppers, and warm ranch dip need some cooked bacon.

-- Vegetables – Vegetable recipes like Southern fried cabbage, low carb broccoli cauliflower salad, and zucchini noodle salad all need some crispy bacon.
+- Vegetables – Vegetable recipes like Southern fried cabbage, creamy broccoli cauliflower salad, and zucchini noodle salad all need some crispy bacon.

-Learn how to cook bacon in an air fryer!
-Fast and easy, this air fryer bacon recipe makes crispy bacon without the mess.
+Learn how to cook bacon in the air fryer — perfect every time!
+This fast, easy air fryer bacon recipe makes crispy bacon without the mess.